utep-cs-systems-courses/arch1-project2-Ricardo-Sillas/final_demos/README.md

 ==============

-I ended up changing button one code into assemby, where it would just do a binary sequence everytime you pressed the button/
+I ended up changing button one code into assemby, where it would just do a binary sequence everytime you pressed the button.